 TO: National Federation of the Blind of Minnesota members and friends

-We of the National Federation of the Blind of Minnesota are delighted to announce plans for our 100th annual state convention.
-We also encourage you to renew your annual membership in the NFB of Minnesota if you have not done so already (and thank you to everyone who has already renewed!)
+We of the National Federation of the Blind of Minnesota are pleased to announce plans for our upcoming annual state convention.
+We also encourage members to take this opportunity to renew annual membership in the NFB of Minnesota in plenty of time for the coming membership year, which begins on January 1, 2023.

 When and Where:

 The two-and-1/2 day convention will be held from November 4-6, 2022, at the Hilton Minneapolis-St. Paul Airport at 3800 American Blvd.
 East, Bloomington, Minnesota, 55425.
 This year we are pleased to have as our national representative Everette Bacon, Secretary of the National Federation of the Blind and President of the National Federation of the Blind of Utah.